colourisgood/colourisgood.github.io/faq.markdown

 **Where do you ship?**
 Currently we only ship to Canada and United States.

-All orders within BC are free.

-Orders within the rest of Canada are $10.00, free if purchase is $140 and over.
+Free shipping within Canada.

-Orders to the United states is $20.00
+Shipping to the United states is $20.00

 All orders will receive a confirmation email and a tracking number within 1-10 business days.